sourcegraph/handbook/content/people-ops/onboarding/onboarding-feedback-milestones.md

 **Feedback Milestone: Month 2 & 3:**

-- check in on OKR tracking and values fit and get a sense for how they’re feeling
+- check in on OKR/expectations tracking and values fit and get a sense for how they’re feeling
 - normalise two-way feedback and
 - open conversation and build trust
 - get a feel for if they’re going to succeed and action if they aren’t (keep in mind teammates should be participating in projects by month 2 and owning projects by month 3)